Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 Bowling Green Stats and Trends

-- The Falcons have been underdogs by 5 points or more eight times this year and are 6-2 ATS in those matchups.
+- The Falcons have an against the spread record of 6-2 in their eight games as an underdog of 5.5 points or more this season.

-- Bowling Green's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Bowling Green's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- This season the Falcons have turned the ball over 17 times, nine more than the Bobcats' takeaways (8).
+- The Falcons have turned the ball over 17 times this season, nine more turnovers than the Bobcats have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.